BeltFi/belt-contract/README.md

 # Audits and Security

-Belt.fi smart contracts are all now on auditing processs.
-These audit reports are open to public when finished.
+Belt.fi smart contracts are all currently undergoing audits.
+These security audit reports will be opened to the public when completed.

 # License